vbenavente/data-structures/README.md

 ## Doubly-Linked List
 - this is an implementation of a doubly linked list in Python

+## Queue
+- this is an implementation of a queue in Python
+- inherited methods from our doubly linked list

 #### Cited Sources:
   - http://stackoverflow.com/questions/23337471/how-to-properly-assert-that-exception-raises-in-pytest